Skip to main content

 Alarm settings

-Click to expand each option below to learn more about settings options.
+Click to expand each option below to learn more about the settings options.

 • Business name - Name of the location to provide emergency services during dispatch.
 The business name helps emergency services locate the site precisely during an alarm.